LadariousX/AR4-PrintFarmIntegrator/README.md

 # AR4-MK3 Control Software
 This fork is intended for use on my personal intel based macbook only.
 I began modifying this repo to create optimizations that I find benefited me.
 If you are planning on running this on your machine you may just prefer to take the `robot_kinematics.cpython-310-darwin.so` that I have compiled. run the original `AR4.py` with python 3.10 and install the pip reqs from this fork

+how to set up .env
+uses commands like grep(check) and kill

 ### below is the remaining readme from the AR team that still protains.